Kimserey/BlogArchive/20160404_drag_and_drop_ui_sortable_uinext.md

 Specifying callbacks to be called when events happen is done from the `options` as well.
 We can bind callbacks like `onAdd`, `onSort`, `onUpdate` from the `options`.
 Every callback takes an `event` as parameter.
-So each callback has a type of: `Event -> unit`.
+So each callback has a type of `Event -> unit`.
-This `event` contains properties which are helpful to manage our lists.
+The `event` parameter contains properties which are helpful to manage our lists.
 Here's the defnition of the `Event`:

 ```